• Skip to primary navigation

 Paprika has a mild sweetness, plus a tangy undertone.

-It brings a vibrant red color, as well as a slight peppery flavor.
+It brings a bright red color, as well as a slight peppery flavor.

 Cumin offers a warm, earthy flavor with a spicy aftertaste.